 Physicians at National University of Health Sciences (NUHS) want men to know that the six most common health problems for men can be identified and treated early with great success.
-"Although many men procrastinate about seeing a medical professional for a check-up, a few simple tests can help them take better care of their health and keep them living a longer and better quality life," says Jeffrey Bergin, D.C., NUHS' former dean of clinics.
+A few simple tests can help men take better care of their health and keep them living a longer and better quality life.

-The on-campus clinic at NUHS in Lombard offers affordable check-ups for men that include blood pressure checks, a cholesterol and lipid profile, blood glucose level check, body composition testing, fecal occult blood tests, and a prostate health assessment.
+The NUHS Whole Health Centers offer affordable check-ups for men that include blood pressure checks, a cholesterol and lipid profile, blood glucose level check, body composition testing, fecal occult blood tests, and a prostate health assessment.
 By assessing a man's current health, NUHS physicians can pinpoint trouble areas and give him a course of action for treatment and lifestyle changes that will best address his specific health needs.

 Men who would like more information on health issues or who would like to schedule an appointment can contact the National University of Health Science Whole Health Center.